attr-encrypted/attr_encrypted/README.md

-## Reverb Fork of attr_encrypted

-please see this ticket for additional context: https://reverb.atlassian.net/browse/PLAT-1435
+Please see this ticket for additional context on why this fork is neccessary: https://reverb.atlassian.net/browse/PLAT-1435

 # attr_encrypted